onap/ccsdk-platform-plugins/pgaas/README.md

 **Description:** A relationship for binding a dcae.nodes.pgaas.database node to the dcae.nodes.pgaas.cluster node that contains the application database.
 A dcae.nodes.pgaas.database node must have either such a relationship or a writerfqdn property.
 The writerfqdn property cannot be used if the cluster is created in the same blueprint as the application database.
 ## dcae.relationships.application_uses_pgaas_database
 **Description:** A relationship for binding a node that needs application database access information to the dcae.nodes.pgaas.database node for that application database.

+# Workflows
+## update_db_passwd

+Change the password for the database associated with the deployment.